openjump-gis/openjump/etc/readme.txt

 used under the terms of the APACHE license, which can be found in the "apache.txt" file or on www.apache.org.
 We use also a math library called JMath.
 JMath and its successor projects JMathTools (IO,Plot,Array) are distributed under BSD license, to be found in "jmathlicense.txt".
+Jython is distributed under Jython license that can be found in the file: jython_license.txt

 2. Installation instructions